-Relax and let a local guide show you around.
-Guides are knowledgeable about the local plant, wildlife and geology.
-Let a guide show you the hidden gems of this pristine area.
+Our guides are knowledgeable about the area, local plants, wildlife and geology.
+Let a guide take you around the hidden gems of this pristine area.

-With over 15 years of trail work, there is a large network of well-maintained trails at Icefall.
+With over 15 years of trail work and continuous improvements, there is a large network of maintained trails at Icefall.
 Most of the trails, especially those closer to the lodge, are well marked and easy to follow.

 Situated at treeline, Icefall Lodge is the perfect base for incredible hiking trips in the Canadian Rockies.
 Lush alpine meadows start right outside the door, and the seracs and tumbling icefalls of nearby glaciers gave the valley its name.